 In which case, how do we communicate pattern recognition through teaching?

-When presented with a new problem, what patterns do you see?
+When you are presented with a new problem, what patterns do you see?
 What ideas or leads come to mind?
 What do you pay attention to?
 What do you ignore?

 In an expert, these are all highly-honed neural pathways.
-This is why experts don’t experience the overwhelming feeling of “Where do I put my attention?” when presented with a new problem, while novices do experience this feeling.
+This is why experts don’t experience the overwhelming feeling of “Where do I put my attention?” when presented with a new problem, but novices often experience this feeling.

 Perhaps many of the problems we face around teaching expertise occur because we don’t have a language for it.
 Thus I think speaking in the language of pattern recognition can be helpful.

 If we want to improve a skill, we should deliberately focus on developing our ability to recognize patterns necessary for the skill.

 One way to do this is to ask an expert to articulate their thoughts in real time as they’re presented with a new problem.
 What pops out at you?
 What do you focus on?
 What do you tend to ignore?
-What specific information primed you to generate each hypothesis that came to mind?
+What specific information primed you to generate each hypothesis that came to your mind?

 However, the ability to articulate helpful answers to these questions is a rare skill.

 Some of the problems in my classes require the use of pattern recognition that isn’t explicitly taught.
 When I ask someone to explain the solution to one of these problems, they’ll explain the solution—but often they won’t explain the pattern recognition necessary to generate the solution anew.

-Almost everyone—except the best teachers—fails to helpfully articulate why they thought to do the things that solved the problem.
+Almost everyone—except the best teachers—fails to helpfully articulate why they thought to do the steps that solved the problem.

-Instead, the explanation is usually akin to “well if you do this thing then it works”.
+Instead, the explanation is usually akin to “well if you do this obscure trick, then it works”.
 (Gee, thanks.)

-But why did you do that thing, and nothing else?
+But why did you do that specific trick, and nothing else?
 The space of possible actions was infinite—what led you to choose that specific option?
 What implicit information did you see in the problem?
-What specifically primed you to see the things you saw?
+What specifically primed you to see what you saw?